a-synchronous/rubico/README.md

 and default function `doDefault`;<br>
 `functions` is the array of functions `[if1, do1, if2, do2, ..., ifN, doN, doDefault]`

-switchCase evaluates supplied functions in series as `evaluated` and breaks early on a truthy predicate
+switchCase evaluates supplied functions in series `evaluated` and breaks early on a truthy predicate

 if all functions of `evaluated` are synchronous, `y` is not a Promise